dimonier/SQLiteStorage/README.md

 ## Installation

-Copy `sqlitestorage` folder to your project and include the folloging in your script:
+Copy `sqlitestorage` folder to your project.

 ## Usage

+Include the following in your script:

 ```python
 # import aiogram and the rest